Dark Energy Survey: Survey

 DES imaged 5,000 square degrees of the southern sky in a footprint that overlaps with the South Pole Telescope and Stripe 82 (in large part avoiding the Milky Way).
 The survey took 758 observing nights spread over six annual sessions between August and February to complete, covering the survey footprint ten times in five photometric bands (g, r, i, z, and Y).
 The survey reached a depth of 24th magnitude in the i band over the entire survey area.
 Longer exposure times and faster observing cadence were made in five smaller patches totaling 30 square degrees to search for supernovae.

 First light was achieved on 12 September 2012; after a verification and testing period, scientific survey observations started in August 2013.
 The last observing session was completed on 9 January 2019.

+Other surveys using DECam

+After completion of the Dark Energy Survey, the Dark Energy Camera was used for other sky surveys: